Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 (Credit: Getty Images)

-He had made 62 off 35 against Mumbai Indians in match day 69 at run chase under pressure, which showed his character.
+He had made 62 off 35 against the Mumbai Indians in match day 69 at the run chase under pressure, which showed his character.
 Emerging cricketers rarely show such calm.

 Like most Indian batters, he also faced trouble with short balls and outside-the-off-stump deliveries.
 As a new young cricketer, he has time to improve these flaws.